 You will benefit from working with an experienced attorney who will negotiate aggressively with the insurance company to recover the full amount of compensation you deserve.
 You can also pursue compensation through a personal injury lawsuit against the defendant or defendants.
 You will need to bring the lawsuit to civil court, and you will be able to seek economic and non-economic damages through your truck accident lawsuit.

 At The Harrison Law Group, we are effective at getting our clients well-deserved large settlements for their trucking accidents.
 Here are some of the questions that our past clients have had with regard to commercial truck accidents on Long Island.

 Unlike many other states, New York does not cap damages.
 As Long Island truck accident lawyers, this lack of limitations has allowed our firm to receive millions in settlements and awards on behalf of our clients.

 The statute of limitations for most personal injury claims in New York is three years.
 You should not, however, procrastinate.
 Evidence can be lost as time passes.
 Delays could weaken your claim.

 With personal injury law, attorneys work on contingency fees.
 That means that they collect their fee once you’ve settled or won a jury award.
 The contingency fees are disclosed by the attorney up front.
 You should not have to pay out-of-pocket costs for excellent legal representation.

-For years, the Long Island truck accident lawyers of The Harrison Law Group have pursued accident claims against truckers and their insurers.
+For years, the Harrison Law Firm has pursued accident claims against truckers and their insurers.
 If you’ve been injured in a truck accident, you’re entitled to damages for your bills, lost wages, and your pain and suffering.
 Call to speak to an attorney today.